OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

         console.log(`ERROR: ${error}`);

     }
 }
 ~~~

-### Step 5: Add client side call to check the license on every request
+### Step 5: Call the license API

+In this step, you'l add client side code that checks the user's license on every request.

-Open the file `client/identity/userPanel.js` in your code editor.
+1. Open the file `client/identity/userPanel.js` in your code editor.
 This is a web component that displays the user's picture and name on every page, so it's an easy place to check the license.

-Add this line at the top of the file:
+2. Add this line at the top of the file.

 ~~~javascript
 import { hasValidLicense } from '../modules/northwindLicensing.js';
 ~~~

-Now add this code in the `else` clause within the `connectedCallback()` function:
+3. Add the following code in the `else` clause within the `connectedCallback()` function.

 ~~~javascript
     if (await inTeams()) {